Heidijvr/NYT-Books-Search/README.md

 ---

-This is an assignment is in fulfillment of the requirements for the bootcamp of the University of Washington (September 2018 - April 2019)
+This assignment is in fulfillment of the requirements for the bootcamp of the University of Washington (September 2018 - April 2019)